-Dr. Meredith C. Ward is a film and media historian and theorist, with a specialty in sound and sound media.
-She received her Ph.D from the Screen Cultures Program at Northwestern University, where she wrote her dissertation, Chatter, Reverberation, and the Static in the System: Noise in American Cinema Culture."
-This work won the 2016 Society for Cinema and Media Studies Dissertation Award for the best dissertation submitted to the international organization for film and media scholars.
-Her forthcoming book, also entitled The Static in the System, is under contract with The University of California Press and is anticipated in 2018.
+Dr. Meredith C. Ward is a generalist in the arena of film and media, and a specialist in the joint areas of media historiography and sound studies.
+She received her Ph.D from the Screen Cultures Program at Northwestern University in 2015.
+Her dissertation, Chatter, Reverberation, and the Static in the System: Noise in American Cinema Culture" won the 2016 Society for Cinema and Media Studies Dissertation Award for the best dissertation submitted to the international organization for film and media scholars.

 She is affiliated faculty for the Johns Hopkins Center for Advanced Media Studies: the JHU division that awards media certificates to humanities Ph.D. students who do extensive research in film and media.
 Dr. Ward teaches in this program as well.

 Dr. Ward teaches on film theory, cultural theory, and the "moving image" as it is broadly defined, including cinema and popular culture, television and internet culture.
 She also teaches sound studies courses for the undergraduates and graduate populations.
 With her colleague Matthew Porterfield, she teaches a theory and practice filmmaking course.
 Her courses include Intro. to Cinema I and II; Theorizing Popular Culture, an upper-level seminar on the interactions between cultural theory and popular culture; Love and Film, a course on the "philosophy of love" as it applies to film as an art form; a Film Theory course based on the notion of passionate engagement with cinema's basic questions; a course on the history and practice of cinephilia; and "Mediated Listening" and "Deep Listening," courses on sound and media for undergraduates and graduates, respectively.